Category Archives: Mecklenburg-Schwerin Royals

 Sophienkirche, Berlin. photo: By A.Savin (Wikimedia Commons · WikiPhotoSpace) – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=25766110

 The Sophienkirche in Berlin is named for Sophie Luise.
 Construction began during the reign of her husband Friedrich I, but he died just months before it was completed in 1713.
-His successor Friedrich Wilhelm I, the son of his second wife Sophie Charlotte of Hanover, refused to name the church for his stepmother Sophie Luise as had been intended, instead consecrating it as the Spandauischekirche (Spandau Church).
+His successor Friedrich Wilhelm I, the son of his second wife Sophie Charlotte of Hanover, refused to name the church after his stepmother Sophie Luise as had been intended, consecrating it as the Spandauischekirche (Spandau Church).
 Later, when Friedrich Wilhelm I’s son Friedrich II (the Great) came to the throne, he renamed it the Sophienkirche (Sophie Church), which remains the name to this day.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.